danielweinmann/unlock/README.md

 ### Creating a new gateway

 Create a gem that follows the [UnlockGateway](https://github.com/danielweinmann/unlock_gateway) pattern, integrate it with Unlock's code, and create a Pull Request.
-Se [Contributing](#contributing) for details on how to contribute.
+See [Contributing](#contributing) for details on how to contribute.

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create a new Pull Request

 This project rocks and uses the MIT LICENSE.